Plain English Summary

 Publication and dissemination plan

-We aim to publish the protocol and results of the trial.
-We also aim to publish a qualitative paper from this study also looking at Health Care Professionals' experiences and thoughts on delivering the SPACE manual in group settings.
+The trialists aim to publish the protocol and results of the trial.
+They also aim to publish a qualitative paper from this study also looking at Health Care Professionals' experiences and thoughts on delivering the SPACE manual in group settings.

 Intention to publish date